 |$275,001 - Over||$36,750 plus 19% of excess over $275,000|

 In determining taxable income, the corporation must take into consideration all items of gross income on a worldwide basis regardless of whether or not the income is effectively connected with the conduct of a trade or business in Puerto Rico.
 A domestic corporation is allowed to deduct its ordinary and necessary expenses to the extent they are related to the operations.
 In addition, a domestic corporation would be entitled to deduct on the Puerto Rico income tax return a reasonable allocation of overhead expenses incurred and charged by the Parent Company or any Affiliate in a foreign country or the United States to the extent they are directly related to the domestic corporation’s operations and subject to arm’s-length standard requirements.
 This allocation is often challenged by the tax authority during an examination or audit.
 Nevertheless, when determining the net income subject to income tax, 51% of the deduction for expenses or payments made by pass-through entities to partners or shareholders owning more than 50% interest in such entities and payments or transfers to related parties not engaged in trade or business in Puerto Rico or to home office is disallowed if payments are not subject to income or withholding tax in Puerto Rico, (e.g. payments for services rendered outside Puerto Rico by foreign persons).
-For regular tax purposes, the net operating loss deduction is limited to 80% of the corporation’s net income subject to such tax.
+Nevertheless, for taxable years commenced after December 31, 2018, the 51% disallowance shall not apply if the taxpayer submits to the Secretary, together with the income tax return, a transfer price study, which includes an analysis of the operations carried out in Puerto Rico prepared in accordance with and in compliance with the requirements established in Section 482 of the Internal Revenue Code of the United States of 1986, as amended and duly reviewed by the Federal Internal Revenue Service.
+For regular tax purposes, the net operating loss deduction is limited to 90% of the corporation’s net income subject to such tax.
 Related party charges will be disallowed in determining an NOL.